evanpurkhiser/rEFInd-minimal/README.md

 ## Minimalistic rEFInd theme

-[rEFInd](http://www.rodsbooks.com/refind/) is a simplistic boot manager for UEFI based systems.
+[rEFInd](http://www.rodsbooks.com/refind/) is an easy to use boot manager for UEFI based systems.
 This is a clean and minimal theme for it.

 ![rEFInd Minimalistic](http://i.imgur.com/3bMG6U7.png)